 - Figuring out requirements: listing what you're trying to do and the issues you're trying to solve

-This checklist is designed to help you think through the major elements of the budget for a new system.
 The list, a checklist of items that are sometimes overlooked, is not exhaustive.
 It’s grouped by project stage, but many organisations will have costs in the first four areas that occur across many (or all) of the subsequent stages.

 - Project management